Audio Tracks

 Adding a New Audio Track

-The new track will appear once processing completes.
-If something goes wrong (invalid URL, unsupported format), an error message will explain the issue.
+The new track appears once processing completes.
+If something goes wrong (invalid URL, unsupported format), an error message explains the issue.

 Updating Track Information